This document’s purpose is to give you a brief introduction and explanation to Chargebacks.

 Technical Violations and Usage of Compelling Evidence

-Compelling evidence on VISA cases is classed as ‘Details of Identification Presented by the Cardholder’ and ‘A copy of identification presented by the cardholder’ e.g. Passport, driving license etc. This can only be used in defence documents for reason code 10.4 and 13.1 when the cardholder has visited the merchant location for the service or goods, e.g. a hotel deposit booking, a car rental, a collection from a shop where ID was taken.
+Compelling evidence on VISA cases is classed as ‘Details of Identification Presented by the Cardholder’ and ‘A copy of identification presented by the cardholder’ e.g. Passport, driving license etc. This can only be used in defence documents for reason code 10.4 when the cardholder has visited the merchant location for the service or goods, e.g. a hotel deposit booking, a car rental, a collection from a shop where ID was taken.

 If used in other instances, you will be liable for Technical Violation Fees (250USD per violation) if the case goes to Arbitration.
 The merchant can also receive Technical Violation Fees for submitting a copy of the cardholder’s card on the representment and pre arbitration responses.
 These fees are applied when a case is ruled on by VISA at Arbitration.